Reese Witherspoon Book Club List Updated on 9/29/23

 I had no idea that women used to travel by horseback to deliver books in the Appalachian mountains.
 These librarians were utterly badass as they thumbed their noses at societal norms for the betterment of their community.

 Each woman’s story was woven together in a tapestry of love, friendship, and sisterhood.
-I couldn’t put it down.
+I couldn’t put down this book about books!

 December 2018 Reese Witherspoon Book Club Pick